d12frosted/elpa-mirror/gnu/logos-readme.txt

   │   (define-key map [remap backward-page] #'logos-backward-page-dwim)) └────

-  On stanard Emacs, those key bindings are: `C-x n n', `C-x ]', `C-x ['.
+  On standard Emacs, those key bindings are: `C-x n n', `C-x ]', `C-x ['.
 The `logos-narrow-dwim' is not necessary for users who already know how to narrow effectively.
 Such users may still want to bind it to a key.

   Logos provides some optional aesthetic tweaks which come into effect when the buffer-local `logos-focus-mode' is enabled.
-These will hide the mode line (`logos-hide-mode-line'), enable `scroll-lock-mode' (`logos-scroll-lock'), and use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch').
+These will hide the mode line (`logos-hide-mode-line'), disable the buffer boundary indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode' (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch'), make the buffer read-only (`logos-buffer-read-only'), and center the buffer in its window if the `olivetti' package is installed (`logos-olivetti').
 All these variables are buffer-local.

+  [ User options have changed as part of 0.3.0-dev.
+Especially the glue
+    code for Olivetti. ]

   Logos is the familiar word derived from Greek (watch my presentation on philosophy about Cosmos, Logos, and the living universe: